emilybrooks/emilybrooks.github.io/tms.md

 nav_order: 2
 ---

-# Tokyo Mirage Sessions ♯FE Encore NG+ No Transfers Notes
+# Tokyo Mirage Sessions ♯FE (New Game, Easy) Notes

 ## General Notes
 - The dialog choices are to get falling star.
 You have zero points of leeway.